 A: The highest bidder is subject to court confirmation where the court will entertain overbids before escrow can commence.
 The real estate professional listing the property should be contacted for additional information regarding the unique procedures for selling probate real properties.

 Q: How do I place an overbid?

-A: To place an overbid at the court confirmation hearing, you must have in your possession a cashier's check payable to "The estate of [the deceased]" for the required 10% overbid deposit and any additional amount that is bid in the event of additional bids.
+A: To place an overbid at the court confirmation hearing, you must have in your possession a cashier's check payable to "San Mateo County Public Administrator for the estate of [the deceased]" for the required 10% overbid deposit and any additional amount that is bid in the event of additional bids.
 Once the overbid amount is determined, the judge will set the amount of increments for accepting additional overbids.